polcolomer/RandNetGen/readme.md

 * The clustering coefficient
 * The number of triangles
 * The clustering spectrum

 Randomize a network keeping some properties of the original network can be useful for studying the effect of a certain feature on any topological or dynamical property of a network.
 Compare real networks with randomized versions of them can also reveal formation patterns.
+Code developed for the publication of articles in references [1,2].

 ## Requirements and Installation